Photographer Insurance Guide | Best Companies and Options [Updated]

 If none of the above listed companies can help you out in your area, then we’ve got a few extras listed below that will also work:

 Photography, while an incredibly artistic field, is still a business, and we often forget that we need to treat it as such.
-Whether you’re a professional or a hobbyist, insuring your gear is not only smart, but also necessary in this day & age.
+Whether you’re a professional or a hobbyist, the right photographer insurance to protect your gear and business is not only smart, but also necessary in this day and age.
 The last thing anyone needs is to deal with a loss or a lawsuit, and I hope that none of you ever have to experience it.
 But, just in case, it’s better to be safe than sorry.
 Insurance really is a part of being a professional photographer.